Pirategirl9000/Pirategirl9000/README.md

 - 👋 Hi, I’m @Pirategirl9000, I'm a self-taught programmer with experience in a variety of languages ranging from Java to Javascript.
-I was born in May of 2006 and am looking for a job in software programming
+I was born in May of 2006 and am looking for a job in software programming.
+I have experience in Data Structures, Algorithms, OOP, Backwards/Forwards Propagation of Neural Networks, and even more.
-- 👀 I’m interested in: Anything programming especially in line with game development
+- 👀 I’m interested in: Anything programming or biology related
-- 🌱 I’m currently learning: Computer Theory and algorithms
+- 🌱 I’m currently learning: Computer Theory
 - 📫 How to reach me: BraedynFrench@gmail.com or 402-831-1893
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I taught a semester course on Computer Science Principles to High School Sophmores under the supervision of a teacher.
 We discussed things ranging from the internet all the way to functions in Javascript